 200-OK (CMS T -> CMS O) Header: Requirements On CMS 0 for Message Checking

 SIP/2.0 200 OK As described in 6.12.

 Via:

 From:

 То:

 Call-ID:

 Cseq:

 Content-Type: MAY be present.

 Content-Length: As described in Section 6.20.14.

 An empty line (CRLF) MUST be present between the headers and the message body.

-v= If an SDP offer was present in the PRACK, then an
+v= If an SDP offer was present in the PRACK, then an answering SDP

-o= answering SDP MUST be present in the 200-OK response, as described in 7.2.
+o= MUST be present in the 200-OK response, as described in 7.2.

-s= response, as described in 7.2.
+s=

 c= SDP SHOULD NOT be present otherwise.

-b= SDI SHOOLD NOT be present outerwise.
+b=

 t=

 a=

 m=

-Following receipt of the 183-Session-Progress response, or following receipt of the 200-OK response to the PRACK if an SDP is included in the PRACK message, CMS_O tells the originating endpoint device to attempt to reserve access network resources based on the most recently received SDP parameters.
+Following receipt of the 183-Session-Progress response, or following receipt of the 200-OK response to the PRACK if an SDP is included in the PRACK message, CMS0 tells the originating endpoint device to attempt to reserve access network resources based on the most recently received SDP parameters.

-CMS_o MUST apply operator defined policy if any to the list of codecs specified in the SDP payload to authorize maximum resources that can be used during this call at the originating CMTS (CMTS_o).
+CMS0 MUST apply operator defined policy if any to the list of codecs specified in the SDP payload to authorize maximum resources that can be used during this call at the originating CMTS (CMTS0).
 The remaining codec information is used in a GATE-SET command to the originating CMTS it defines the envelope of the authorized QoS parameters.
 The GATE-SET message also includes any required electronic surveillance information.

-After successful completion of the resource reservation, CMS_O MUST send an UPDATE message to CMS_T .
+After successful completion of the resource reservation, $CMS_0 MUST$ send an UPDATE message to CMS_T .
 This informs the destination that resources are available and that it may proceed to alert the end user (assuming that the terminating side successfully reserved resources).
 The UPDATE message MUST be formatted as follows:

-UPDATE (CMS O -> CMS T) Header: Requirements On CMS 0 for Message Generation
+UPDATE (CMS o -> CMS T) Header: Requirements On CMS o for Message Generation

 UPDATE URI SIP/2.0 As described in 7.4.

 Via: As described in 6.20.42.

 Max-Forwards: As defined in 6.20.22

 From: As described in 6.12.

-To:
+То:

 Call-ID:

 Cseq:

 Content-Type: MUST be present, and MUST be as defined in 7.4.

 Content-Length: As described in 6.20.14.

 An empty line (CRLF) MUST be present between the headers and the message body.

 v= SDP MUST be present as defined in 7.4.

 0=

-s= Contains the SDP description as modified after
+s= Contains the SDP description as modified after processing the SDP

-c= processing the SDP returned by the terminating endpoint and with status of the QoS precondition, as described
+c= returned by the terminating endpoint and with status of the QoS precondition, as described in 7.4.

-b= in 7.4.
+b= precondition, as described in 7.4.

 t=

 a=

 m=